 - 1. Stabilization of historic barns and related agricultural buildings, including but not limited to repairs and replacement of roofs, foundations, sills, walls, structural framework, windows, doors, building-related equipment, and building systems. - 2.
-Work that preserves the historic character, features and materials of eligible buildings. - 3.
-All work must comply with the Secretary of the Interior's Standards for the Rehabilitation of Historic Properties (see page 7).
-Historic materials, features and finishes should be retained, repaired when possible.
-In the case of severe deterioration, historic materials may be replaced with new as long as those new materials identically replicate the original in dimension, appearance, material type, etc. In the case of roofing, some exceptions can be made for replacing shake/shingle wood roofs with other materials that would have been historically available, like metal roofing.
+Work that preserves the historic character, features, and materials of eligible buildings. - 3.
+All work must comply with the Secretary of the Interior's Standards for the Rehabilitation of Historic Properties (see Page 7).
+This means eligible projects prioritize: - Historic materials, features, and finishes should be retained, repaired when possible. - In the case of severe deterioration, historic materials may be replaced with new as long as those new materials identically replicate the original in dimension, appearance, material type, etc. - In the case of roofing, some exceptions can be made for replacing shake/shingle wood roofs with other materials that would have been historically available, like metal roofing.

 Please note that not all modern/newly developed materials or roofing are appropriate for projects receiving grant funding through this program.
 To make sure the materials you are proposing align with the grant requirements, materials information must be submitted with your application as an attachment.
-If you have any questions about program methodology or materials appropriateness, please contact the grant administrator before submitting a grant application. - 4.
-Grants may be used to reimburse expenditures related directly to construction (materials, labor, overhead, sales tax, etc.).
-Construction-related expenditures for barn stabilization/rehabilitation made after July 1, 2021, may be eligible for use as the applicant's required match, provided such work complies with the Secretary of the Interior's Standards for the Rehabilitation of Historic Properties. - 5.
-Planning or soft costs (such as condition assessments, structural investigations, permitting, etc.) may not be directly reimbursed, but they may be eligible for use toward the applicant's required match.
+If you have any questions about program methodology or materials appropriateness, please contact the grant administrator before submitting a grant application.